Here with Answers ~

 5 Common Goals of Both Hospice and Palliative Care

-- Provide relief from pain and symptoms.
+- Provide relief from pain and symptoms to improve the quality of life.

 Difference between our Palliative Care and Hospice Care Services